Diego88/MoviesApp/README.md

   custom build logic, scripts, and plugins that are shared across multiple modules in your project.
   It helps to organize the build process, promoting consistency and reducing code duplication.

-You can see the dependency graph for all modules in the following images:
+You can see the dependency graph for all modules in the following image:

 ![Screenshot showing dependency graph](images/graph/dependency_graph.png) The dependencies of each module are represented by arrows pointing to the module